 Offset smokers can cook at slow and low heat almost all kinds of meat including pork picnic, pork but, brisket, ribs, sausages and chicken.
-Once you have mastered the indirect cooking style of offset smokers, you will be able to create great smoke meat, fish and poultry as well as perfect barbecues.
+Once you have mastered the indirect cooking style of offset grills , you will be able to create great smoke meat, fish and poultry as well as perfect barbecues.

-- Slow and low cooking is the key to perfect cooking in an offset smoker.
+- Slow and low cooking is the key to perfect cooking in an offset grill.
 Temperature needs to be maintained at consistent levels.
 Practice, a lot of patience and some experimentation are the best strategies.

 - Make sure to season your offset smoker before initial use.
 Seasoning entails actually running your smoke for the first time.
 It is therefore also an opportunity to get the feel of the smoker.

 - Experiment with charcoal and wood to know which provides a more consistent temperature for your smoker.
 Some say charcoal with a few wood chips create a nice smoke is easier to control.

 - Always pre-heat the smoker to the right cooking temperature (based on food to be cooked) before starting to cook.

 - Always keep the lid close to retain and maintain the right cooking temperature.
 This will also ensure even cooking.
 Opening the lid every so even is only necessary when cooking a large amount of heat in the grilling space.

 - Clean the firebox of ashes and the cooking chamber of grease after every use.
 Ashes and grease build-up can cause water to get trap which will eventually lead to rusting.

 - Always make sure to cover your smoker when not in use and store in a dry place.

 Best Way to Cook Using the Offset Smoker